Huntsville Maternity Photographer

 Easter morning scavenger hunt.

-My eldest isn’t quite old enough to read the clues yet, but he knows enough Bible stories that we were able to read the clues to him and he figured out where he was suppose to go next.
+My eldest isn’t quite old enough to read the clues yet, but he knows enough Bible stories that we were able to read the clues to him, and he figured out where he was suppose to go next on his own.

 Clue for scavenger hunt.